Federated Deep Learning for Intrusion Detection in IoT Networks: Experiments

 \subsection{Model Training}

-In this study, we employ a \ac{DBN} and a \ac{DNN} for multi-class classification.
-We train the \ac{DNN} and \ac{DBN} models across 50 rounds and two epoch for each training round.
-Ten clients with highly skewed data distributions are collaboratively used to train the global model.
-Since \ac{non-IID} distributed datasets may deteriorate the performance FedAvg~\cite{LiXiang,Zhao2018FederatedLW}, we experiment with different aggregation algorithms including FedProx~\cite{fedprox} and FedYogi~\cite{reddi2021adaptive}.
-These aggregation methods have demonstrated more robust convergence than FedAvg, particularly in highly heterogeneous settings~\cite{fedprox,reddi2021adaptive}.
-Moreover, we compare random Global model initialisation against pre-trained model initialisation.
-We initialise the model with pre-trained weights on the server side.
-The pre-trained weights are obtained using the data samples from the rest of the destination IP addresses that were excluded from the experimentation set-up as described in Section~\ref{subsec:data partitioning}.
-The architecture and hyperparameters of the \ac{DBN} and \ac{DNN} are shown in Table \ref{tab:model_design_parameters}.
+In this study, we employ a \ac{DBN} and \ac{DNN} for multi-class classification.
+We train the global \ac{DL} models across 50 rounds and two epochs for each training round, using ten clients with highly skewed data distributions.
+Since \ac{non-IID} distributed datasets may deteriorate the performance of FedAvg~\cite{LiXiang,Zhao2018FederatedLW}, we experiment with the FedProx~\cite{fedprox} and FedYogi~\cite{reddi2021adaptive} aggregation methods, which are known for their robust convergence in heterogeneous settings~\cite{fedprox,reddi2021adaptive}.
+Moreover, we initialise the model with pre-trained weights on the server side and compare it against random initialisation.
+The pre-trained weights are obtained using the data samples from the rest of the destination IP addresses excluded from the experimentation set-up, as described in Section~\ref{subsec:data preparation}.
+The architecture and hyperparameters of the models are shown in Table \ref{tab:model_design_parameters}.